 For a home bar, “You’re going to want something dark for making rum Old Fashioneds, Dark and Stormys, and rum and colas,” says McCoy.
 “I recommend Plantation Original Dark for its versatility.”

 Plantation Original starts with a blend of one to three-year-old Barbadian rums and 10 to 15-year-old Jamaican rums.
 The two are blended together, then left to age in a wooden vat in the southwest of France for three to six months—not unusual considering the brand was founded by Alexandre Gabriel, the mastermind behind Maison Ferrand Cognac.
 The rich, elegant rum holds notes of plum, cinnamon, clove, and smoke and a long-lasting finish.
-Try it in a tiki cocktail.

 Thanks to its easy-drinking mellow nature, this Jamaican rum brand has been a staple for centuries—250 years, to be exact—and its newly launched reserve commemorates the anniversary.
 The celebratory bottle is a dark rum blended from 20 different Jamaican pot and column still rums, then aged for a minimum of eight years to give the spirit a honey character and the brand’s signature orange peel.